MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/microsoft-365-change-guide.md

 After the feature is deemed ready, it's released to all of Microsoft, which is referred to internally as “dogfooding” our products to identify issues, before updates reach the public.

 The next stages are public releases.
-Targeted Release is comprised of customers who have configured their tenant, or specific users, to be on the Targeted Release channel.
+Targeted Release is comprised of customers who have configured their tenant, or specific users, to be on the Targeted Release option.
 Substantial feedback and product performance data is collected in this stage as our customers perform integration testing and broad validation across many countries, cloud architectures, and IT professionals or power users.
 If your tenant, or a subset of your users, are configured for Standard Release, this last stage is when these users – and the rest of the world – receive the new features.

 To implement the [democratization of change](#change-evaluation-democratization) strategy within your organization, leverage Targeted Release for both IT and power users.

 #### Service release controls

-Your primary control for receiving service updates is the configuration of your release channels.
+Your primary control for receiving service updates is the configuration of your release options.
 Although Microsoft provides you control over the cadence at which your users receive updates, these changes are deployed to our hyperscale cloud services (instead of to software installations that are running in your IT infrastructure).
 It would be impractical for Microsoft to manage, update, and secure a global cloud with specific versions of our services running for specific tenants.
 This means that service changes give you less granularity of control over deployment than Microsoft 365 Apps do, because Microsoft 365 Apps have both release channels and various deployment tools available.

 You can configure release options in the Microsoft 365 admin portal as described in [Set up the release option in the admin center](/microsoft-365/admin/manage/release-options-in-office-365#set-up-the-release-option-in-the-admin-center).
 Navigate to the portal, and then select **Settings** \> **Org Settings** \> **Organizational Profile** \> **Release Preferences**.
 Figure 5 shows the configuration pane where you can select to have everyone on Standard Release, everyone on Targeted Release, or specific users on Targeted Release.